 We shift the integral to the circle $\abs{u}=q^{-1}$.
 Note that there is no pole at $u=q^{-2}$ as the numerator has a zero at this point.
-We then split the integral into two terms
+We then split the integral into two parts

-The first of the two terms above gives only a power-saving contribution to $S_2$ and can be disregarded.
+Note that the first of the two terms above gives a power-saving contribution to $S_2$ and can be disregarded.

 To handle the second term above we split into two cases depending on whether $m\leq 2n$ or not.
 We may handle the case $m\leq 2n$ very similarly to how we bounded $S_1+T_1$.
 This provides only a term $o(1)$ to $S_2$ and we omit the details.
 What is more interesting is studying the contribution from $m > 2n$.